-After two days of deliberation, a jury has returned its verdict in the defamation trial between Amber Heard and Johnny Depp: Heard defamed Depp three times in her 2018 Washington Post op-ed, while attorney Adam Waldman — acting on Depp’s behalf — defamed her once in his 2020 Daily Mail article.
+After two days of deliberation, a jury returned its verdict in the defamation trial between Amber Heard and Johnny Depp on June 1: Heard defamed Depp three times in her 2018 Washington Post op-ed, while attorney Adam Waldman — acting on Depp’s behalf — defamed her once in his 2020 Daily Mail article.

 Amber Heard and Johnny Depp: a quick primer.